Last updated on : 30 Nov, 2025

-Uttanpadasana or the Raised Leg Pose is a dynamic yoga asana that offers a wide range of benefits for both the body and mind.
-This pose, performed while lying on your back, is designed to stretch and strengthen various muscle groups, improve flexibility, and enhance overall well-being.
-By adding Uttanpadasana into your regular yoga practice, you can experience significant improvements in your physical and mental health.
+Uttanpadasana, or the Raised Leg Pose, is a foundational supine yoga asana that offers a wide range of benefits for both the body and mind.
+This pose, performed while lying on your back, is designed to strengthen the core and lower back, improve digestion, and promote overall stability.
+By adding it to your regular yoga practice, you can experience significant improvements in your physical and mental health.
 Let’s explore the essence of this powerful asana.

-Uttanpadasana, derived from the Sanskrit words ‘uttana’ (stretch or intense stretch), ‘pada’ (leg or foot), and ‘asana’ (pose or posture), is a yoga pose done while lying down and focuses on strengthening the spine and abdominal muscles while improving spinal flexibility and reducing back pain.
-This pose also targets the pelvis, hips, and perineum muscles, enhancing digestive system function and blood circulation.
-Additionally, Uttanpadasana supports weight management and improves balance.
+Uttanpadasana, derived from the Sanskrit words ‘uttana’ (extended or intense stretch), ‘pada’ (leg), and ‘asana’ (pose or posture), is a supine yoga pose (performed lying on the back) that focuses on strengthening the spine and deep abdominal muscles while improving spinal flexibility and reducing lower back strain.
+This pose also targets the pelvis, hips, and may help activate the perineum muscles, potentially enhancing digestive system function and blood circulation in the lower extremities [1].
+Additionally, it supports core strength and improves balance.
 By engaging multiple muscle groups and promoting overall well-being, this asana is a valuable addition to any yoga practice.

 To perform Uttanpadasana, follow these steps:

-Uttanpadasana is a highly beneficial yoga asana that offers a wide range of advantages for both physical and mental well-being.
-Let’s look at some of its benefits in detail.
+Uttanpadasana is a highly beneficial asana that offers advantages for physical and mental well-being when practiced correctly.
+Let’s look at some of its benefits in detail, supported by academic evidence.

-This pose gently compresses the abdominal area, which may help stimulate digestive organs and support bowel movement.
-It can be useful in managing mild digestive discomfort and promoting gut motility.
-However, it should not replace medical treatment for chronic gastrointestinal issues.
+This pose gently compresses the abdominal area, which may help stimulate digestive organs and support gastrointestinal motility (peristalsis) [3].
+This action can be useful in managing mild digestive discomfort, such as bloating and sluggish digestion, by improving blood circulation and mechanical stimulation of the organs [4].
+It is important to understand that it should not replace medical treatment for chronic gastrointestinal issues.

-Lifting the legs while engaging the abdominal muscles helps to strengthen the rectus abdominis, obliques, and hip flexors.
-A strong core is essential for posture, stability, and injury prevention.
+Lifting the legs while engaging the abdominal muscles helps to strengthen the deep core muscles, specifically activating the rectus abdominis, obliques, and hip flexors [5].
+A strong core is essential for maintaining posture, stability, and reducing the risk of spinal injury.

 In addition to its specific benefits for the digestive system, abdominal muscles, and blood circulation, Uttanpadasana provides a range of other advantages for practitioners.

-While Uttanpadasana is generally a safe and beneficial exercise, it is essential to be aware of the potential risks associated with any physical activity.
+While Uttanpadasana is generally a safe and beneficial exercise, it is vital to be aware of the potential risks associated with any physical activity, especially when involving the core and spine.
 Minor muscle strains and discomfort are the most common issues that may arise when practising this pose.
-However, individuals with pre-existing medical conditions, such as heart disease or musculoskeletal injuries, should exercise caution and consult a healthcare professional before attempting Uttanpadasana.

-This pose can strengthen the abdominal muscles, but fat loss occurs through a combination of exercise, diet, and lifestyle.
-Yoga poses alone won’t directly reduce fat in one area.
+This pose can strengthen the abdominal muscles, but fat loss occurs through a combination of sustained exercise, a balanced diet, and lifestyle changes.
+Yoga poses alone cannot target fat reduction in one area (spot reduction is a myth).

-Individuals with muscle pulls, those recovering from spinal injuries, and pregnant women should avoid practising Uttanpadasana to prevent further strain or complications.
+Individuals with severe muscle pulls, those recovering from spinal injuries, recent abdominal surgery, and pregnant women (especially beyond the first trimester) should avoid practising Uttanpadasana to prevent further strain or complications.

-In some cases, yes — it can strengthen muscles supporting the spine.
-However, individuals with existing back conditions should seek medical advice before attempting this posture.
+In some cases, yes , it can strengthen the deep core muscles that support the spine.
+However, it should be approached with extreme caution, as improper practice can aggravate existing conditions.
+Individuals with existing or acute back conditions should always seek medical advice before attempting this posture.

-Though not traditionally linked with one chakra, Uttanpadasana may help stimulate the Manipura (solar plexus) chakra, associated with core strength and self-confidence.
-Please note that the concept of chakras is a purely spiritual concept with no scientific backing.
+Though not traditionally linked with only one chakra, the strengthening action on the core may help stimulate the Manipura Chakra (Solar Plexus), associated with personal power, self-confidence, and energy.
+The concept of chakras is a spiritual and energetic framework and is not supported by scientific evidence.

 Uttanapadasana is also known as the Raised Leg Pose as it involves lying on the back and raising the legs towards the ceiling.